 If you like to buy old time pottery, Chinese porcelain & pottery, Chinese ceramics or Asian antiques from legally excavated historical shipwrecks, this site is for you.
-Most artifacts are sold with a Certificate of Authenticity
+Most artifacts are sold with a

 This site is about our interest for old time pottery, antique Chinese porcelain and pottery and Asian antiques from our own shipwreck excavations.
 The recoveries from these shipwrecks include Ming dynasy porcelain, 17th century kraak porcelain and other antique Asian pottery